Ready to hack visual design using Pinterest templates to create visuals that catch attention?

 - Check out Easil’s Awesome Free Font Guide in this post for some font ideas.

 - Look at other templates for Inspiration.
 Easil is packed with templates.
 If you see another font combination that rocks, use those fonts in your design.
 Just please try to stick to the same number of fonts as the template.
+[Hot tip, if you see a text layout you like, copy & paste it to your new design!]

 - Don’t add fonts unnecessarily – stick to the number of fonts in the base template.